 Prioritize Passwords and Identities

 Even with more complex, sophisticated technology at their fingertips, most system breaches are still the result of weak or misplaced passwords.
 So, it goes without saying that password management needs to be first on your list for securing your network.
 The good news is, most decision-makers are already prioritizing these critical solutions and processes.
 More than 80% of those surveyed have already implemented either multi-factor authentication or single sign-on — two critical fail safes in password management.

 Identity access management (IAM) projects aren’t far behind with nearly three-quarters reporting they have projects in progress.
 Bear in mind, as identity rises to the top of the attack vector list, this last item will grow in importance.
 Now is the time to button up your processes and platforms.

 Another approach to protecting against ransomware is the implementation of a Zero Trust model.
 Although not quite half of the Pulse survey respondents had executed Zero Trust principles and policies, nearly 75% of them see an advantage of sourcing their Zero Trust architecture components from fewer vendors.

 With nearly all of these companies moving from a legacy system to SaaS, now is the time to start off streamlined.
 While most systems will require multiple solutions, they should be selected with care.
 Patching together multiple solutions without strong, reliable integrations can create additional vulnerabilities in your network.
-Hitachi ID Bravura Security Fabric eliminates many of these gaps by allowing the management of identities, passwords, privileged access, and more in one place, drastically minimizing opportunities for hackers.
+Bravura Security Fabric eliminates many of these gaps by allowing the management of identities, passwords, privileged access, and more in one place, drastically minimizing opportunities for hackers.